hyprwm/hyprcursor/docs/MAKING_THEMES.md

 Download an XCursor theme, extract it, and then use `--extract`, and then on the resulting output, `--create`.

+Before `--create`, you probably should walk through the `manifest.hl` and all the `meta.hl` files to make sure they're correct, and adjust them to your taste.

 ## Creating a theme from scratch

 The directory structure looks like this: